 VHF Marine Radio Licence

-A marine radio is an important pieces of equipment on a yacht, it enables you to communicate with other vessels, seek assistance and advice and listen to weather broadcasts and the like if available in the area.
-Most important you will need it in an emergency to call for help, or relay information to authorities in the event of a mishap.
+A marine radio is an important piece of equipment on a yacht, it enables you to communicate with other vessels, seek assistance and advice and listen to weather broadcasts and the like.
+Most important in an emergency you may call for help, or relay information to authorities in the event of a mishap.

-To use a radio you need a licence, simple – it is a legal requirement.
-At Liquid Edge Sailing School we do not have a formal class, as there are teaching aids on line and we supply a VHF handbook for you to study and keep.
+To use a VHF radio you need a licence, simple – it is a legal requirement.
+At Liquid Edge Sailing School we combine home study (you can do this online) and a short practical class using a VHF radio and an exam.

-The Short Range Operator Certificate of Proficiency (SROCP) is the Licence you are required to obtain for VHF.
+This will qualify you for the Short Range Operator Certificate of Proficiency (SROCP) required for VHF radios.

 The Office of Maritime Communications at the Australian Maritime College is responsible for the management associated with marine radio examinations and certification in Australia.

 This includes the management of the invigilator network across Australia, production of the Marine Radio Operators Handbook, examination papers and licence for:

 SROCP – Short Range Operator Certificate of Proficiency (VHF Radio).